safijatala/IOTProjectOne/README.md

 git clone https://github.com/RIOT-OS/RIOT.git
 ```
 # Setting Up Temperature Sensor
-As our purpose is to measure the temperature from the sensors in grenoble france and check their communication status, firstly we need to make a folder for the temperature sensor, which i created and named it "TemperatureSensor".
+As our purpose is to measure the temperature from the sensors in grenoble france using IoT protocols and check their communication status, firstly we need to make a folder for the temperature sensor, which i created and named it "TemperatureSensor".
 Then we need to creat the main.c and Makefile files in the temperature sensor folder to connect the sensors to the testbed and get the readings.
 These are all included in the repository.
 If you're doing from scratch then you may need to make them yourself.
 Save the files and compile them using the terminal with the following commands: